Saxe-Lauenburg: After the Reformation

 The general church visitation of 1581, prompted by Francis II, showed poor results as to the knowledge, practice and behaviour of many pastors.
 Baringius was held responsible for these grievances and replaced by Gerhard Sagittarius in 1582.
 Finally in 1585, after consultations with his brother Prince-Archbishop Henry, Francis II decreed a constitution (Niedersächsische Kirchenordnung; Lower Saxon Church Order), authored by Lübeck's Superintendent Andreas Pouchenius the Elder, for the Lutheran church of Saxe-Lauenburg.
-It constituted the Lutheran state church of Saxe-Lauenburg, with a general superintendent (as of 1592) and consistory seated in the city of Lauenburg, which merged into that of Schleswig Holstein in 1877.
+It constituted the Lutheran state church of Saxe-Lauenburg, with a general superintendent (as of 1592) and consistory seated in the city of Lauenburg, which merged into that of Schleswig-Holstein in 1877.
 Francis II's attempts in 1585 and 1586 to merge Hadeln's Lutheran church body with that in the rest of the duchy were unanimously rejected by Hadeln's clergy and estates.

 The violation of the primogeniture, however, gave grounds for the estates to perceive the upcoming duke Francis II as illegitimate.
 This forced him into negotiations, which ended on 16 December 1585 with the constitutional act of the "Eternal Union" (Ewige Union) of the representatives of Saxe-Lauenburg's nobility (Ritterschaft, i.e. knighthood) and other subjects (Landschaft), mostly from the cities of Lauenburg upon Elbe and Ratzeburg, then altogether constituted as the estates of the duchy (Ritter-und-Landschaft), led by the Land Marshall, a hereditary office held by the family von Bülow.
 Francis II accepted their establishment as a permanent institution with a crucial say in government matters.
 In return, Ritter-und-Landschaft accepted Francis II as legitimate, and rendered him homage as duke in 1586.

-The relations between Ritter-und-Landschaft and duke improved since Francis II redeemed ducal pawns with money he had earned as imperial commander.
+The relations between Ritter-und-Landschaft and the duke improved since Francis II redeemed ducal pawns with money he had earned as imperial commander.
 After the residential castle in Lauenburg upon Elbe (started in 1180–1182 by Duke Bernard I) had burnt down in 1616, Francis II moved the capital to Neuhaus upon Elbe.